Aboss3b13/Lernatelier-Periode-1-sem3/README.md

 # Lernatelier-Periode-1-sem3

+### 12.09.2025
+- [ ] I want to create a web game that simulates online pokemon battles
+- [ ] I will start with the basic design
+- [ ] implement basic authentication

 ### 05.09.2025
 - [ ] I want to update the design of the WPF application. better colors etc.
 - [ ] I want to make it so that when the LLM is generating I should see it generating on the App real time rather than later.